 - What is changing?

-Content API: API currently available in private beta that enables users to create and send rich messaging content over any Twilio-supported messaging channel.
-Access is granted through this form.
+Content API: API that enables users to create and send rich messaging content over any Twilio-supported messaging channel, not just WhatsApp.
 Documentation can be found here.

 What is changing?